multixscale/cvmfs-tutorial-hpc-best-practices/docs/eessi/high-level-design.md

 and provide the same software installations and accompanying environment module files to access them with Lmod.

-A key aspect here is that binaries and libraries that make part of the software installations included in the EESSI software layer only rely on libraries provided by the compatibility layer.
+A key aspect here is that binaries and libraries that make part of the software installations included in the EESSI software layer only rely on libraries provided by the compatibility layer and/or other software installations in the EESSI software layer.

 See for example libraries to which the OpenBLAS library links: